sistedes/library.manager/README.md

 2. **Synchronize the authors' list** with the Sistedes Digital Library using the `sync-authors` command.
 This process will try to identify which authors already exist in the database.
 If so, the match will be stored locally using the `sistedesUuid` property.
 Non-existing authors will be created, and the `sistedesUuid` of the newly created author will be stored too.

 3. **Publish the proceedings**.
 Once the authors have been matched/created, the proceedings can be produced using the `publish` command.
-The documents are published one at a time, and the process can take a fez minutes.
-All document will be public immediately.
+The documents are published one at a time, and the process can take a few minutes.
+All documents will be public immediately.

-4. **Register the Handles** of the newly published documents.
-This can be done in two ways:

-    * Using the `register-handles` command.
-This will automatically create or update the Handles in the specified Handle server one at a time.
-This process can take several minutes.

-    * Using the `dump-handles-batch` command.
-This will produce a batch text file with all the commands to (optionally delete) and create the Handles.
-This batch file can be later used in `hdl-admintool` to update all the Handles at the same time.
-This procedure is faster at the cost of needing an external tool.

 ## Requirements